cheahengsoon/learn-azure/modules/module-2/README.md

   ![](/modules/module-2/images/publish_pane.png)

-13. Open up Postman.
+13. Open Postman.
+Postman is an awesome app that we can use to debug our API.
 Form a request for `http://{YOUR-APP-SERVICE-NAME}.azurewebsites.net/tables/Employee?ZUMO-API-VERSION=2.0.0` and click `Send`.
 The first request will take a considerable amount of time, as a new database is being created and populated with our seed data.
 After the request returns, you should see a JSON response with employee data.

   ![](/modules/module-2/images/postman.png)

 14. If we try another request for `http://{YOUR-APP-SERVICE-NAME}.azurewebsites.net/tables/TimelineItem?ZUMO-API-VERSION=2.0.0`, we should see another 200 OK response, along with JSON data.
-But it looks like there is an issue - our `Author` object is not returning.
-This is because OData does not automatically expand our queries for us.
-What's this actually mean?
-Any navigation properties will not be automatically expanded.
-To fix this, we can adjust our request to include `$expand=Author` (`http://azure-training-development.azurewebsites.net/tables/TimelineItem?ZUMO-API-VERSION=2.0.0&$expand=Author`).
+But it looks like there is an issue - our `Author` property is not returning.
+This is because data pertaining to navigation properties is not automatically "expanded" for us.
+Imagine we have a mobile app with dozens of navigation properties, of which have navigation properties, and we request fifty records.
+We would be pulling down tons of data, which would make our app seem slow.
+In this case, we can use lazy loading to fetch these requests on demand, or selectively expand objects.
+In this case, let's just automatically expand all navigation properties.
+We can adjust our request to include `$expand=Author` (`http://azure-training-development.azurewebsites.net/tables/TimelineItem?ZUMO-API-VERSION=2.0.0&$expand=Author`).
 Try the request again in Postman with the altered query, and you should see it working:

   ![](/modules/module-2/images/postman_expansion.png)

-15. The issue with this is that the `MobileServiceClient` doesn't know we should do this expansion.
-To fix this, we can add a custom attribute to our service that, when applied, will automatically perform expansion without the client even knowing.
-Add a new class named `ExpandPropertyAttribute` to a new folder named `Helpers`.
+15. `MobileServiceClient` doesn't know we should do this expansion, so we need to handle this on the backend.
+We can add a custom attribute to our service that, when applied, will automatically perform expansion without the client even knowing.
+Add a new class named `ExpandPropertyAttribute` to a new folder named `Helpers` in the `Yammerly.Service` solution.

  ```csharp
 using System;